KohGeek/Bookstore-Inventory/README.md

 ## Prerequisites

 - MSVC 2019, or any C++17 supporting compilers
+  - MFC and ATL libraries may be needed
 - [Nana GUI](https://github.com/cnjinhao/nana) (Release Version) - include as "nana.lib" in lib folder

 ## Description